(Disclosure: Some of the links below may be affiliate links)

 If you want this money to last for a long time, it is essential to consider the security of each institution.

-Let’s start with the technical security of the Finpension 3a application.
+We start with the technical security of the Finpension 3a application.
 All the communications between the application and the servers are encrypted.
 And you will connect with a phone number and a password.

 You can choose to activate the second factor of authentication for your account.
 A second authentication factor will bind your account to your phone number with SMS authentication.
 This second factor adds a good layer of security to your account.